AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-Max SP +30. | 5
+When spending at least 100/125 SP at once, all enemies take 10%/20% more Total DMG for 15s (cannot stack).
+Triggering it again resets the duration. | 15
-Dealing Crit DMG boosts Valkyrie Physical and Elemental DMG by 15% for 4s.
-Triggering it again resets the duration. | 10 After the deployed Valkyrie deals MELEE DMG, she will deal 20% more Physical and Elemental DMG for 10s.
-Triggering it again refreshes the duration. | 15
+Valkyries who use pistols, chakrams, cannons or fists deal 20% more Total DMG. | 15

 !!! note
-    Effective for 6.2 2nd Half.
-The CDMG Load Buff becomes useable once you finish Vill-V 1st Core.
+    Effective for 6.3.

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
-Early | Veil of Tears | Boundless Feeling OR The Lonely Moon / Falling in Past Light Mid | Pseudo Miracle /  Gold Goblet / Feast of Emptiness / Rainbow of Absence | Falling in Past Light Late | Key to the Deep | Dreamful Gold
+Early | Veil of Tears | Boundless Feeling OR The Lonely Moon Mid | Pseudo Miracle /  Gold Goblet / Feast of Emptiness / Rainbow of Absence | Dreamful Gold Late | Key to the Deep | Dreamful Gold

 !!! note